body text Heading link

 The defense is a meeting much like prelims, one of the rare moments in a scholar’s life when a panel of the best-qualified experts will read your work closely and discuss it with you in depth.
 Although some universities or departments have adversarial defenses, the department meetings are generally collegial and collaborative.
 The members will offer you advice and suggestions ranging from extensive or minor revisions of the dissertation to recommendations for how to convert the project into journal articles or a book.

-All students that are prepared to graduate are required to schedule a meeting via email with the department’s Thesis Reviewer, Erica Mann.
 The department will not make corrections or proof the document.
 All formatting, proofing and corrections are required to be done using the Graduate College’s system found here.
-Please ensure the document meets all Graduate College requirements before sending to Erica Mann.
+Please ensure the document meets all Graduate College requirements.
 The standard time needed to review formatting for any thesis/dissertation is a month before defending even if the content is not approved.
 During this time, the students will most likely be asked to correct the formatting multiple times sending different versions back and forth before obtaining a final draft that is acceptable for submission.